8 Tips for Everyday Knee Pain from Hackensack Knee Experts

 4. Use Heat and Ice Correctly

-You’ve probably heard the acronym R.I.C.E. (rest, ice, compression, elevation).
+You’ve probably heard the acronym R.I.C.E. (rest, ice, compression socks, elevation).
 However, these 4 steps aren’t necessarily correct for your condition.
 Some types of knee pain do respond to ice, but others require heat or the alternation of both.
 Ice reduces inflammation, so it’s helpful for swelling.
 Heat increases blood flow to the area and feels soothing for achy joints.
 So, talk to your doctor about the right application of heat and ice, since some conditions don’t involve inflammation (no ice needed) and some feel worse with increased blood flow (heat not advised).

 5. Elevate Effectively